Turnin Me On: Diss controversy

 While calling into WVEE during their interview with Ciara and Polow da Don, Hilson said, "I just want to tell Ciara it’s not about you.
 People are just reading way too far into it.
 People take things and make it what they want it to be.
 It wasn’t taking shots at nobody." [sic] I just want to let Atlanta know and Ciara know that this is a true leak.
 I did, and I don't know if Polow said this on the radio, but I did fight this coming out.
 I didn't want this coming out because we played it for people when I did it and that's what people said it was about; they started throwing out names.
 We were like 'No, it's not about that' and we tried to let them know what it was really about.
 But the fact that people brought back names, it was like ok, that wasn't the reaction we need, so I told Polow, 'let's not do this and he agreed".
 Ciara happened to call in during the time period and said she was happy of where Hilson was at in her career, to which Hilson responded the same, saying how proud she was, and "watching her from ground zero."
 Hilson went on to state she was not jealous of anyone's career, noting how all female R&B artists are the same, pointing out that "Keyshia’s on my album.
 I’ve worked with Ciara many times.
 I’m a fan of Beyoncé’s."
 When asked exactly who the song is about, Hilson said the targets knew who they were, responding, "It's anybody that ever tried to take me down and didn't want to see me succeed.
 I’m not gonna call their names because I feel I’ve addressed it."
 She further clarified, commenting "I will say this, my journey has been 12 years long and there have been many people, specifically girls, and it really just isn't one person, it's been a lot of people."

 Rumors circulated once again when Ciara released a viral video "Basic Instinct (U Got Me)" to kick off promotion for her album of the same name.
 Ciara addressed claims that remarks in the song were referring to Hilson in an interview with Rap-Up, stating that the song was dedicated to her haters, gave her a chance to express herself, and was about trusting her first instinct on everything.

-Beyoncé has never acknowledged or commented on the alleged diss.